zasdfgbnm/TorchSnooper/README.md

 y = myfunc(mask, source)
 ```

-Run your script, and you will see:
+Run our script, and we will see:

 ```
 Starting var:.. mask = tensor<(6,), int64, cuda:0>